ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/promises-cache-data.md

 ### Promise all the time

 To always return a promise, we check if the the return value is already cached.
-If it it, we return a resolved promise with `$q.when`.
-If not we call our promise and on success we'll cache the result.
+If it is, we return a resolved promise with `$q.when`.
+If not, we call our promise and on success we'll cache the result.

     if (cache) {
         return $q.when(cache);